back to index

 Abstract: By studying the commuting graphs of conjugacy classes of the sequence of Heisenberg groups $H_{2n+1}(p)$ and their limit $H_\infty(p)$ we find pseudo-random behavior (and the random graph in the limiting case).
 This makes a nice case study for transfer of information between finite and infinite objects.
 Some of this behavior transfers to the problem of understanding what makes understanding the character theory of the uni-upper-triangular group (mod p) "wild".
 Our investigations in this paper may be seen as a meditation on the question: is randomness simple or is it complicated?

 • M. Malliaris and S. Shelah.
-"Some simple theories from a Boolean algebra point of view." to appear, Annals of Pure and Applied Logic. journal, arxiv 2021.
+"Some simple theories from a Boolean algebra point of view."
+Annals of Pure and Applied Logic, Volume 175, Issue 1, Part B (for Kunen), January 2024, 103345. journal, arxiv.

 Abstract: We find a strong separation between two natural families of simple rank one theories in Keisler's order: the theories Tm reflecting graph sequences, which witness that Keisler's order has the maximum number of classes, and the theories Tn,k, which are the higher-order analogues of the triangle-free random graph.
 The proof involves building Boolean algebras and ultrafilters "by hand" to satisfy certain model theoretically meaningful chain conditions.
 This may be seen as advancing a line of work going back through Kunen's construction of good ultrafilters in ZFC using families of independent functions.
 We conclude with a theorem on flexible ultrafilters, and open questions.

 • M. Malliaris and S. Shelah.
-"New simple theories from hypergraph sequences." to appear, Model Theory [in Special Issue for Boris Zilber's 75th]. arxiv 2021.
+"New simple theories from hypergraph sequences."
+Model Theory 3 (2024), no. 2, 449–464. [special Issue for Boris Zilber's 75th] journal, arxiv.

 Abstract: We develop a family of simple rank one theories built over quite arbitrary sequences of finite hypergraphs.
 (This extends an idea from the recent proof that Keisler's order has continuum many classes, however, the construction does not require familiarity with the earlier proof.)
 We prove a model-completion and quantifier-elimination result for theories in this family.
 We develop a combinatorial property which they share.
 We invoke regular ultrafilters to show the strength of this property, showing that any flexible ultrafilter which is good for the random graph is able to saturate such theories.